 1954 – 1972

-The emblem becomes simpler and is reduced to the name.
-The word is written in elegant lettering going upwards.
+The emblem becomes simpler, reduced to the name.
+The word is written in elegant lettering that goes upward.
 This is how the firm demonstrated its desire for growth.
 The connection between the letters represents the constant contact between representatives and customers.

 1970 – 1997

-The new logo is full of impressiveness and power but with the added smoothness and refinement seen in the serifs and different thicknesses of the glyphs.
-The lettering represents the femininity and power of the company, which already employs 450,000 representatives.
+The new logo is impressive and powerful, with added smoothness and refinement in the serifs and the varying thicknesses of the glyphs.
+The lettering represents the company’s femininity and power, which already employs 450,000 representatives.

 1997 – 2007

-Avon seeks to conquer the world by actively opening offices in Africa and Europe and launching an internet site.
-The logo reflects this in the widely spaced letters of the name and the elegant underlining of the first A, alluding to the circle of the planet.
+Avon seeks to conquer the world by actively opening offices in Africa and Europe and launching a website.
+The logo reflects this in the widely spaced letters of the name and the elegant underlining of the first A, alluding to the planet’s circle.

 For the first time, the logo uses an orientation message toward women.